Last Updated on February 23, 2022

 I didn’t plan to buy any of the green-tinted sweet goodies.
 I’ve been trying to limit my consumption of sugary foods after indulging during the Christmas season, so I passed them by during my shopping trips during late February and through mid-March.

 But then several readers began telling us how excited they are about the mint striped fudge cookies at Aldi because they are so similar to the imitation Girl Scout Thin Mint cookies Aldi used to sell.
 For reference, Aldi sells several types of Girl Scout cookie knockoffs all year, including ones that are dead ringers for Tagalongs and Samoas.
 Aldi also used to sell knockoff Thin Mints called Benton’s Fudge Mint Cookies, but sometime in 2019 they stopped carrying them, much to fans’ disappointment.
+(You can also get your generic Thin Mint fix at Dollar Tree.)

 It’s important to note that Aldi did not actually bring the knockoff Thin Mints back, because these new mint striped fudge cookies have some key differences, including: